A Strange Subject

 In this seminar, we will tinker with loaded Laruellen weaponry.

-Reading: A Reader with excerpts from Laruelle’s Principles of Non-Philosophy, and “A Summary of Non-Philosophy” will be provided.
+Reading: A Reader with excerpts from Laruelle’s Principles of Non-Philosophy, and “A Summary of Non-Philosophy” will be provided on registration.

 Facilitator: Glenn Wallis holds a Ph.D. in Buddhist Studies from Harvard University.
 He is the author of several books, including Cruel Theory/Sublime Practice and Basic Teachings of the Buddha as well as numerous articles, chapters, and essays on various aspects of Buddhism per se and Western Buddhism in contemporary society.
 His most recent work, A Critique of Western Buddhism: Ruins of the Buddhist Real, employs the “non-philosophical” methods of François Laruelle.
 Wallis has taught at Brown University, Bowdoin College, and the University of Georgia.
 He is the founder of the blog Speculative Non-Buddhism.